SDU-eScience/UCloud/README.md

 share.
 When revoking a shared file, the system automatically removes all permissions to the receiver and the file will not be accessible anymore.

-UCloud provides the possibility to create [projects](./project-service/README.md) for research collaborations between users.
+(PLANNED FEATURE NOT YET RELEASED) UCloud provides the possibility to create [projects](./project-service/README.md) for research collaborations between users.
 When a project is created, the system creates a shared file system among the specified collaborators.
 The shared file system is separate from the users normal file system.
 To use the project specific file system the user will have to switch context to their project.
 This mechanism enforces a clear division between a users own files and those that belong to the project.

 ## Applications